Ohio State Buckeyes football statistical leaders

 The Ohio State Buckeyes football statistical leaders are individual statistical leaders of the Ohio State Buckeyes football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Buckeyes represent the Ohio State University in the NCAA's Big Ten Conference.
+The Buckeyes represent the Ohio State University in the NCAA Division I FBS Big Ten Conference.

 Although Ohio State began competing in intercollegiate football in 1890, the school's official record book considers the "modern era" to have begun in 1944.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: